RaufkAk/MiniSocialMedia/README.md

 # mini_social_media

-Mini Social Media App is a basic social media application developed with Flutter and powered by Firebase services.
-Users can create accounts, log in, and share posts.
+Mini Social Media is a simple yet powerful social media application built with Flutter and Firebase.
+It enables users to register, log in, create and share posts in real-time.
+The app boasts a clean, modern design that adapts seamlessly to both light and dark themes.

 ## 🚀 Features

-- 🔐 User registration and login (Firebase Authentication)
+- 🔐 User registration and login via Firebase Authentication
-- 📝 Creating posts (saved to Firestore)
+- 📝 Create and publish posts saved securely in Firestore
-- 📰 Listing posts on the home page
+- 📰 Real-time feed displaying posts from all users
-- 📱 Modern and responsive Flutter UI
+- 📱 Responsive Flutter UI with smooth user experience
+- 🌗 Full support for Dark Mode and Light Mode, adapting automatically to device settings

 ## 🛠️ Technologies Used

-- Flutter (Dart)
+- Flutter (Dart) for cross-platform mobile development
-- Firebase Authentication
+- Firebase Authentication for secure user management
-- Firebase Firestore
+- Firebase Firestore for scalable, real-time database functionality

 ## 🎨 Theme Support

-- The app supports **Dark Mode** and **Light Mode**.
-- Theme changes automatically based on the user’s device settings.
+- The app automatically switches between Dark and Light themes based on the device’s system preferences.
+- The UI elements are designed to look consistent and clear in both themes.
-- Additional UI for switching themes manually can be added if desired.
+- Manual theme toggle functionality can be easily added for enhanced user control.
 ---

 ## 🔐 Login Page (`login_page.dart`)